Spinor and Twistor Geometry in Einstein Gravity and Finsler Modifications: Introduction

 In brief, a model of Finsler geometry is completely stated by a triple of fundamental "boldface" geometric objects $\left( F:\mathbf{N,g,D}\right)$ generated by $F $, which is very different from the case of (pseudo) Riemannian geometry which is determined by data $(\mathbf{g,} \bigtriangledown ),$ for a metric tensor $\mathbf{g}$ being compatible with the Levi--Civita connection $\bigtriangledown $ and with zero torsion (such a linear connection is completely defined by the metric structure).

 Some classes of Finsler geometries and generalizations may admit spinor formulations \cite{vspinor,vhep,vstavr}.
-For instance, in the case of metric compatible models, such methods were developed for the so--called Finsler--Cartan and canonical distinguished connections \cite {cartf,vsgg,vrflg}) when well defined Finsler--Ricci flow \cite{vfricci}, supersymmetric \cite{vsuperstr} and/or noncommutative generalizations \cite {vfncr} can be performed and applied for generating exact solutions for Finsler brane cosmology \cite{vfbr} and commutative and noncommutative Finsler black holes/ellipsoids \cite{vnbh} etc. Such constructions are technically very cumbersome and, in general, not possible for metric noncompatible Finsler geometries with, for instance, Chern or Berwald connections, see \cite{vrflg,vfmnc,vcrit} and references therein for reviews of results and critical remarks on possible applications in modern physics.
+For instance, in the case of metric compatible models, such methods were developed for the so--called Finsler--Cartan and canonical distinguished connections \cite {cartf,vsgg,vrflg}) when well defined Finsler--Ricci flow \cite{vfricci}, supersymmetric \cite{vsuperstr} and/or noncommutative generalizations \cite {vfncr} can be performed and applied for generating exact solutions for Finsler brane cosmology \cite{vfbr} etc. Such constructions are technically very cumbersome and, in general, not possible for metric noncompatible Finsler geometries with, for instance, Chern or Berwald connections, see \cite{vrflg,vcrit} and references therein for reviews of results and critical remarks on possible applications in modern physics.